|As Featured In:|

 So, to wrap it all up: some kids need movement training, and some kids aren’t quite ready for it.
 And, 99% of the time – while it might fly in the face of logic – if the parent comments on how slow a kid is, just having that young athlete go out and run more is the least effective, most dangerous way to address the issue.

-For more information on how to get the absolute most out of the speed/agility/quickness drills that you do use – and how they interact with an effective resistance training program – I highly recommend you check out The International Youth Conditioning Association High School Strength and Conditioning Coach Certification, which is on sale through Sunday at midnight for $100 off.
+For more information on how to get the absolute most out of the speed/agility/quickness drills that you do use – and how they interact with an effective resistance training program – I highly recommend you check out The International Youth Conditioning Association High School Strength and Conditioning Coach Certification, a thorough resource that'll cover what you need to know to point young athletes in the right direction with their training.

 Sign-up Today for our FREE Newsletter and Receive a Detailed Video Tutorial on How to Deadlift!